 Article 4 also prohibits any form of agreement that has the potential to prevent, restrict or distort competition.
 Again, this is a specific feature of the Turkish cartel regulation system, recognising a broad discretionary power of the Board.
 Both actual and potential effects are taken into account.
 Pursuant to the Guidelines on Horizontal Cooperation Agreements, restrictive effects are assessed on the basis of their adverse impact on at least one of the parameters of the competition in the market, such as price, output, quality, product variety or innovation.
 Article 4 brings a non-exhaustive list of restrictive agreements that is, to a large extent, the same as article 101(1) of the TFEU.
 The list includes examples such as price-fixing, market allocation and refusal-to-deal agreements.
-A number of horizontal restrictive agreement types, such as price-fixing, market allocation, collective refusals to deal (group boycotts) and bid rigging, have consistently been deemed to be per se illegal.
+A number of horizontal (group boycotts) and bid rigging, have consistently been deemed to be per se illegal.
 Certain other types of competitor agreements such as vertical agreements and purchasing cartels are generally subject to a competitive effects test.